 The Expert's Guide To Understanding Hyperpigmentation

 Hyperpigmentation is a skincare concern that affects millions of people, which means we’re asked for advice on how to treat hyperpigmentation all the time.
-And since you guys kept asking, we wanted to give you ALL the answers directly from the experts who treat hyperpigmentation on a daily basis.
+And since you all kept asking, we wanted to give you ALL the answers directly from the experts who treat hyperpigmentation on a daily basis.
 We got in contact with two of the world’s top dermatologists: Dr. Harold Lancer, Founder of Lancer Skincare, whose celeb clients include Kim Kardashian, Beyoncé, and Victoria Beckham, and Dr. Doris Day, Author of Beyond Beautiful, dermatologist, award-winning medical researcher, and teacher.
 They both agreed that hyperpigmentation is the number one concern in their patients, which meant they had a lot to say.
 Here’re their tips for treating and preventing hyperpigmentation:

 Dr. Lancer explains that “Hyperpigmentation is an inconsistency of color.
 There are different forms of hyperpigmentation: sun spots, melasma, freckles, etc. Scars from acne or even injury (burns, cuts, abrasions) can cause hyperpigmentation as well.”
 It’s basically, any uneven skin tone on your body but is most common in areas of your skin that are exposed to damaging external factors, like your face, neck, and decolletage.
 That means melasma, dark spots, freckles, are all a type of hyperpigmentation.